WUK-SR/banner_magic/README.md

 ## Choosing a template
 Once the data has been loaded into the correct Excel sheet, you have 4 templates to choose from.
 1. Deals category banner
+2. Deals search term banner
-2. Deals homepage banner
+3. Deals homepage banner
-3. Online offers category banner
+4. Online offers category banner
-4. Online offers homepage banner
+5. Online offers homepage banner

 ### Deals category banner
 To choose and run the app with a deals category banner template, use the line `npm run magic_DC`.

+### Deals search term banner
+To choose and run the app with a deals search term banner template, use the line `npm run magic_DST`.

 ### Deals homepage banner
 To choose and run the app with a deals category banner template, use the line `npm run magic_DH`.

 ** All the data in the Excel sheet will be converted into a Homepage banner, but only the ones where the keyword `YES` was stated in the `HP` column of the sheet will contain content, otherwise the files will render `Empty.`.
 These empty files can simply be deleted after generation.

 ### Online offers category banner